 - Number of balls in the pool: the total number of balls that can be chosen.
 For example, if your lottery coupon includes numbers from 1 to 60, then there are 60 balls in the pool.

-The lottery calculator will determine the odds of winning such a lottery as 1 to x.
+The lottery calculator will determine the probability of winning such a lottery (in other words, the odds) as 1 to x.
 This means that if you play x times, you will most probably win only once.

 The lottery formula